 Swimming pool surface guide

-The purpose of this guide is to provide you with quality information that will help guide you through the process of finding a pool surface that is best suited for your needs and lifestyle.
-What is unique about this guide?
-Most information found online that compares various pool interiors is written by a specific manufacturer who is promoting their own products.
-Typically, this ‘information’ highlights all the faults and flaws in their competitor products but conveniently fails to mention the flaws with their own!
-Because this information is unreliable, a common question that we hear from clients that are considering renovating is ‘which pool surface is the best’?
+The purpose of this guide is to provide you with quality and reliable information.
+This will help guide you through the process of finding a swimming pool surface that is best suited for your needs and lifestyle.
+So what is unique about this guide?
+Firstly, most information found online that compares various pool interiors is written by a specific manufacturer.
+Often they are promoting their own products.
+Also, this ‘information’ highlights all the faults and flaws in their competitor products but conveniently fails to mention the flaws with their own!
+Therefore, because this information is unreliable, a common question that we hear from clients that are considering renovating is ‘which pool surface is the best’?
 These clients trust our advice because we don’t sell pool interiors or have any financial affiliation with any pool interior company.
-We have vast experience with pool surfaces because every day our company treats stains and repairs the common issues that various surfaces face when things go wrong.
+Remember, we have vast experience with pool surfaces because every day our company treats stains and repairs the common issues that various surfaces face when things go wrong.

-Fact is, all pool surface finishes have their merits and drawbacks which are explained and detailed below.
-Given the right conditions, any of the surfaces mentioned below can be the ‘right’ one for you and look great in your pool.
+Fact is, all pool surface finishes have their merits and drawbacks which are explained.
+Given the right conditions, any surface mentioned below can be the ‘right’ one for you and look great.

 6 common pool surfaces sold in Australia